 “It was just wonderful!
 It made me cry.”

-Dark City tells two big tales from Edinburgh’s murky past (Burke and Hare and Major Weir) along with shorter tales and a new, contemporary story that tells of a particularly modern horror.
+Dark City tells two big tales from Edinburgh’s murky past (Burke and Hare and Major Weir) and a new, contemporary story that tells of a particularly modern horror.
+There’s also a couple of shorter tales which are, perhaps, slightly less historically verifiable!
 Funny, interesting and absolutely terrifying Dark City will introduce the audience to some key themes from our history and address some perennial concerns.

 is the writer of Burns for Beginners, Dark City and Burns and Hafez, developing the shows in collaboration with members and associates.